 - Property offences

-- Crimes of violence & sexual offences
+- Crimes of violence & sexual offences (including historical allegations of assault and sexual assault)

 - Impaired driving